How to Overcome the Labor Shortage in 2022

 Lower the barrier to entry, and make it easy for candidates to find and apply for jobs.

-You may even need to consider axing college degree requirements, or creating internships or apprenticeships that are attractive to a different pool of potential employees.
+Find new candidate pools by creating internships or apprenticeships that are attractive to a different set of potential employees.

 Offer flexible scheduling and work environment.

 Getting your shift scheduling right is critical.
 Wages alone aren’t enough, because there’s a quality of life issue on the table.

 Workers re-entering the workforce have gotten a taste of work-life balance, and they aren’t going to give it up.
 They want more flexibility from their work, and one of the best ways to do that is offering flexible scheduling.